The Practice of Land Care

 - Centering choices and activities on care-based relationships, breaking from patterns of domination and imposition of simplified order that underlies many current horticultural practices.

-This course is for anyone who is interested in exploring and practicing a care centered relationship with land and plants.
+These activities are for anyone who is interested in exploring and practicing a care centered relationship with land and plants.

 The skills covered will center the type of work that can be accomplished with hand tools, making the most of available materials and any other supplies or resources, and what an individual or a small group can accomplish and care for.